 Different domains of basic/clinical cognitive (neuro)science.
 See poster below:

-Dr Tim Dalgleish (of the MRC Cognition and Brain Sciences Unit) successfully applied for and has been awarded a grant from the NIHR Research for Patient Benefit Scheme for “A Randomised Controlled Feasibility Trial of a Novel Transdiagnostic Psychological Intervention for Mood and Anxiety Disorders”.
-We have developed a new psychological treatment for adult depression and […]
+Dr Tim Dalgleish (of the MRC Cognition and Brain Sciences Unit) was awarded a grant from the NIHR Research for Patient Benefit Scheme for “A Randomised Controlled Feasibility Trial of a Novel Transdiagnostic Psychological Intervention for Mood and Anxiety Disorders”.
+With this, we developed a new psychological treatment for adult depression and anxiety disorders.
+This […]

 Cambridge Clinical Research Centre in Affective Disorders 2017 Seminar Series Date Speaker Topic October 6th Michelle Moulds (University of New South Wales, Australia) Unhelpful Repetitive Thinking and its Role in Postnatal Adjustment November 3rd Andy MacLeod (Royal Holloway) Title TBC December 1st Sarah Halligan (University of Bath) Title TBC 2018 January February 2nd Kim Wright […]